What Will Cloud Computing Offer In 2025 To 2040

 Edge cloud emerged as a natural extension of cloud computing.

-And here’s something else to think about: we might even see a resurgence in on-prem data centres.
-Yeah, you heard that right—those old server rooms in the back might become trendy again.
+And here’s something else to consider: we even see a resurgence in on-prem data centres.
+Yeah, you heard that right—those old server rooms in the back to become trendy again.

 Why?

-Hybrid setups that combine the flexibility of the cloud with the security and control of local servers just make sense for some businesses.
+For some businesses, hybrid setups that combine the flexibility of the cloud with the security and control of local servers make sense.

 About 82% of enterprises already have a hybrid cloud strategy in place, blending the best of both worlds.
 This isn’t just about nostalgia for the “good old days” of on-prem, though—it’s about finding a balance that meets modern demands.